 We’re back again with this year’s edition of the Spring Clean Your Studio Blog Hop, put together by my friend Cheryl Sleboda of muppin.com and sewmuchcosplay.com.
 Cheryl chose me to lead off the group this year, on April Fools Day, because I’m usually the person who seldom has a messy studio!

-This is my sixth year joining in and usually I show off something that I needed to sort out, along with lots of organizational tips.
+This is my sixth year joining in the Spring Clean and usually I show off something that I needed to sort out, along with lots of organizational tips.
 If you plan to use some of your safe shelter time doing a little spring cleaning, check out the prior years posts (go here for 2015, 2016, 2017, 2018, and 2019) as I cover organizing lots of different stuff!

 And so to this year!
 This is how my studio looked last time I showed it to you – take note of the fabric storage drawers on the left: